Introduction to

 Python:

-Examples in the documentation and class instructions are usually provided as commands which can be used to fill in the GUI, write Python code, or run them directly.
+Examples in documentation and class instructions are provided as commands which can be used to fill-in GUI, write Python code, or run directly.

 3rd Party Interfaces